saattrupdan/naturalselection/README.md

 These are the ideas that I have thought of implementing in the future.
 Check the ongoing process on the `dev` branch.

 * Enable support for CNNs
-* Enable support for RNNs and LSTMs
+* Enable support for RNNs and in particular LSTMs
 * Include an option to have dependency relations between genes.
 In a neural network setting this could include the topology as a gene on which all the layer-specific genes depend upon, which would be similar to the approach taken in [this paper](https://arxiv.org/pdf/1703.00548/).